 Make sure your program can read input from pipes, and through file redirection.

 If the name of a file is passed as an argument, read the file and use its contents as input.
-If no such argument was passed, read from standard input until a CTRL+D key sequence is sent.
+If no such argument was passed, read from standard input until a CTRL+D

 Silence trumps noise

-If a program has nothing of importance to say, then be quiet (the same applies to human beings).
-When I run mv, I don’t want it to tell me that it moved a file to some other location.
+, I don’t want it to tell me that it moved a file to some other location.
 After all, isn’t that what I asked it to do?
 It should come to me as no surprise that that happened, so I don’t need to be told that explicitly.
 When things you don’t expect to happen do happen, then should you break the silence.
 Examples include, the file I wanted to move didn’t exist, or I didn’t have permissions to write to the directory I tried to move the file to.

 Note that your program don’t need to tell its version or copyright information during each invocation, or print the names of the authors, either.
 That’s just extra noise, wasting space, bandwidth during remote sessions and possibly making the output harder to automatically process, for instance by sending it to another program through a pipe.

-Don’t tell me what the output is, either.
-One should know what the program they use do. whoami prints the name of the current user, and only the name.
-If it printed The name of the current user is: x instead of just x, much more work would be involved in extracting just the name.
+prints the name of the current user, and only the name.
+If it printed The name of the current user is: x

-Most programs provide -v (verbose) options making the program more verbose, and a -q (quiet) option, making the program shut up all together (except possibly for some fatal error).
+(quiet) option, making the program shut up all together (except possibly for some fatal error).
 The default behaviour should not be completely silent in every case, but in most cases.
 Programs that print something should only print what is relevant.

 How to ask users for a yes or a no